She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 Bianca laughed and sobbed at the same time.

-She pulled Mila into her arms slowly enough for the child to pull away if she wanted.
+She opened her arms slowly enough for Mila to pull away if she wanted.

 Mila didn’t.